ddttom/doc2web/docs/prd.md

 - Correct preservation of hierarchical list structures in 100% of cases
 - Accurate rendering of TOC elements with proper styling in 95% of cases
 - Robust error handling with clear error messages for all common failure scenarios
+- Proper rendering of leader lines with dots connecting TOC entries to page numbers
+- Correct right-alignment of page numbers in TOC elements
+- Accurate indentation for different TOC and list levels
+- Successful preservation of document structure through DOM manipulation

 ### 7.2 User Success Criteria